aimeertaylor/malaria_mltplx_ampseq/README.md

 ## Viz ideas for paper:
 - add existing plots to Rmd and combine panels
-- add chrom lengths and CTSA annotations to position plot (static)
+- add CTSA annotations to position plot (static)
-- add dynamic annotations to effective cardinality and diversity plots (Rshiny)
+- add CI plots as before but comparing panels, not countries